diegomura/react-pdf-site/docs/document.md

 ### Document

-This component represent the PDF document itself.
-It _must_ be the root of your tree element structure, and under no circumstances should it be used as children of another react-pdf component.
-In addition, it should only have childs of type `<Page />`.
+This component represents the PDF document itself.
+It _must_ be the root of your tree element structure, and under no circumstances should it be used as child of another react-pdf component.
+In addition, it should only have children of type `<Page />`.

 #### Valid props